Ads & email: How to build synergy with omnichannel campaigns

 An email list and an example ad from SME's email mapping campaign

 One key thing to remember: no emails are sent.
 This can be especially valuable for newsletter unsubscribers.
 These people may not want an email in their inbox, but that doesn’t mean that they don’t care about your organization anymore.
 A well-placed ad can be the right amount of interaction to keep someone in the loop.

-There are three major activities that go into marketing automation:
+There are a couple major activities that go into marketing automation:

-The one-two punch: Grace Marketplace running social ads in parallel with a traditional email marketing campaign
+Grace Marketplace running social ads in parallel with an email marketing campaign

 In the past, marketers had to base a lot of decisions off intuition, but today the tools are available to know who’s visiting your website when.